 Starting a Product?
 Spare at least 2 years

 Success doesn't happen overnight.
-We are always seeing the tip of the iceberg when we read the news and see a good product without not usually knowing how hard and for how long someone or a group of people worked before generating that amazing outcome.
+We always see the tip of the iceberg when we read the news and see a good product without usually knowing how hard and for how long someone or a group of people worked before generating that amazing outcome.

-Take for example the Phoenix Framework, written in Elixir.
-When posted on Hacker News, on August 29th of 2015, it had more than 790 points.
-However, the first commit pushed to GitHub was on January 12th of 2014.
-One year and a half before becoming notorious.
-And it's also worthwhile to mention that they had 90 contributors during this period, although only 2 were the outliers.
+Take, for example, the Phoenix Framework, written in Elixir.
+When it was posted on Hacker News on August 29th, 2015, it had more than 790 points.
+However, the first commit pushed to GitHub was on January 12th, 2014, one and a half years before it became notorious.
+It's also worth mentioning that they had 90 contributors during this period, although only 2 were the outliers.

-This is one example.
+This is just one example.
 You can compare it with any product you want.
-To complete your research, you may use Google Trends to analyze the keywords popularity over time as well.
+To complete your research, you can use Google Trends to analyze the popularity of keywords over time as well.
 The essence is the same.

-I'm telling you this because it's very common in a certain point of your career to want to start your own project.
-To want to run your own business.
-Supposing that you will start it alone and with your own funding, you will need at least 2 years.
-If you take the Phoenix Framework for example, considering that it will be developed by 1 person alone, it would take 3 years in the same rhythm.
+I'm telling you this because it's very common at a certain point in your career to want to start your own project, to want to run your own business.
+Assuming that you will start it alone and with your own funding, you will need at least 2 years.
+If we take the Phoenix Framework as an example, considering that it will be developed by 1 person alone, it would take 3 years at the same pace.

-This is important because you'll be able plan the product roadmap better and also lower your expectations during this time.
-Consequently it will help you from getting depressed as you will avoid thoughts such as "More than 1 year have passed by and I can see no results yet.
+This is important because it will allow you to plan the product roadmap better and also lower your expectations during this time.
+Consequently, it will help you avoid getting depressed by thoughts such as "More than 1 year has passed and I can see no results yet.
 Why?".